 Brands have an arsenal of tools to enhance packaging security – some simple, others more sophisticated.

-These elements are the packaging equivalent of a locked front door – simple but effective deterrents.
+These elements are the packaging equivalent of a locked front door.
+They're simple but effective deterrents.

-As counterfeiters get smarter, so too must the defense systems.
+As counterfeiters get smarter, so too must the defence systems.

 Consumers make split-second judgments.
 Packaging that visibly signals authenticity and security builds instant trust.